Skip to main content

 Fix:

-1. Check the Collector logs for export errors.
+1. Check Collector logs for export errors: docker logs otel-collector.

 2. Verify OTEL_EXPORTER_OTLP_ENDPOINT is set correctly.

-3. Confirm the pipeline includes both the Prometheus receiver and the otlphttp/b14 exporter.
+3. Confirm the pipeline includes both the prometheus receiver and the otlphttp/b14 exporter.

 FAQ